 - Dyker Heights Christmas Lights.
 The neighborhood of Dyker Heights in Brooklyn is home to some of the most famous and exquisite Christmas light displays in the world.
 Local families battle year after year to outdo one another with over-the-top displays that celebrate every aspect of the holiday season.
 This is not your typical drive around the neighborhood to look at lights.
 Animatronics, figurines, and computer-programmed lighting sequences are just some of the effects that you will see at these awesome home-grown displays.

 - Union Square Holiday Market.
-This internationally renowned holiday market is located at the heart of New York City in Union Square Park, offering unique gifts created by local craftsmen and artists.
+This internationally renowned holiday market is located in the heart of New York City in Union Square Park, offering unique gifts created by local craftsmen and artists.
 There’s also food vendors, a warming station and lounge, live music and a kids’ art studio to keep them busy while you shop.
-The market is open from November 15 to December 24.

 - Bryant Park Holiday Village.
-More than 150 artisanal boutiques are housed in this seasonal European-style open-air market in Bryant Park that’s open from October 27 to January 2, 2019.
-There’s also a free ice rink here with the new addition of the Lodge, a food hall located rinkside near the Upper Terrace.
-Their Tree Lighting Skate-Tacular happens on Tuesday, December 4.
+More than 150 artisanal boutiques are housed in this seasonal European-style open-air market in Bryant Park.
+There’s also a free ice rink here with the new addition of the Lodge and a food hall located rinkside near the Upper Terrace.

 - Columbus Circle Holiday Market.
 This holiday market is an elegant and beautiful place for holiday shopping.
 Located at the entrance to Central Park, you’ll find aisles of art, jewelry, home goods, and delicious eats from local artisans and designers.
-Now in its fifteenth year, it’s a perfect place to do all your holiday shopping while soaking in the splendor of winter in New York City.
-The market runs from November 28 to December 24.
+It’s a perfect place to do all your holiday shopping while soaking in the splendor of winter in New York City.

 - Brooklyn Holiday Bazaar.
 This unique annual event in Brooklyn brings together the best of local talent under two roofs: 501 Union and The Green Building in Gowanus.
-This year will include ﬁne handmade goods, food, drinks, music, craft activities, and fun for the whole family on Thanksgiving weekend, November 25 and 26, from 11 to 5.
+This year will include ﬁne handmade goods, food, drinks, music, craft activities, and fun for the whole family.

 - Christmas Spectacular Starring the Radio City Rockettes.
 The other must-see holiday performance is the Christmas Spectacular Starring the Radio City Rockettes.
-This 90-minute performance has been technologically transformed for 2018 and now includes a new finale scene and redesigned elements.
-It runs from November 9 through January 1, 2019.
+This 90-minute performance has been technologically transformed and now includes a new finale scene and redesigned elements.

 - The Rink at Rockefeller Center.
 Rockefeller Center is an NYC landmark and home to arguably the most famous Christmas tree in the world.
 At its center, you can find the popular ice-skating rink, which draws crowds from all over the world to experience open-air skating.
 This famous rink is sure to please, with the smell of chestnuts, hot chocolate, and cookies filling the air.
-The rink is open during the holidays from 8:30 am to midnight and will stay open until April 2019.
+The rink is open during the holidays and normally stays open through the month of March.

 - Bryant Park, The Rink at Winter Village.
 Bryant Park offers a similar experience that isn’t as crowded with the added bonus of caroling events and the Winter Village holiday shops.
 The best part is that admission here is free, but they do charge for skate rentals and lockers.
 The rink is open daily from 8 am to 10 pm throughout the holiday season, weather and events permitting.

 - Wollman Rink in Central Park.
 One of the most favorite attractions in Central Park is the beautiful Wollman Rink, where you can skate under the stars while surrounded by the Manhattan skyline.
 The rink is a short walk from the south entrance to the park at West 59th and Sixth Avenue and is a must-do if you’re touring the Park during the holidays.
-The rink is open daily from now through early April 2019 depending on the weather.
+The rink is open daily during the holidays through March, depending on the weather.

-Hanukkah starts on the evening of Sunday, December 2 and ends the evening of Monday, December 10, 2018.
-New York City offers a variety of great events that celebrate the Festival of Lights.
+New York City offers a variety of great events that celebrate Hanukkah and the Festival of Lights.
 Here are some of our favorites:

 - Prospect Park Menorah.
 The world’s largest menorah lighting takes place at Brooklyn’s Grand Army Plaza, where a crane is required to light the eight oil lamps on this massive menorah.
-There’s a kickoff concert on Sunday, December 2 at 4:30 pm, with live music, hot latkes, and festive fun each night.
+There’s a kickoff concert with live music, hot latkes, and festive fun each night.

 - Central Park Menorah.
 Gather around the 32-foot-high, gold-colored, 4,000-pound steel holiday icon, across the street from Manhattan’s Plaza Hotel, to kick off the Jewish Festival of Lights.
 The lighting is around 5:30 pm each night and is accompanied by folk dancing and sufganiyot.

 - Latke Festival at the Brooklyn Museum.
-On December 3, there’s a fried-potato pancake festival where you can ring in the holidays, enjoy gourmet latkes, and vote, along with a panel of celebrity judges, for the title of Best Latkes in NYC.
+This is a fried-potato pancake festival where you can ring in the holidays, enjoy gourmet latkes, and vote, along with a panel of celebrity judges, for the title of Best Latkes in NYC.

 - Grab a cup of hot chocolate at Jacques Torres, an artisan chocolatier in Manhattan, and stroll down Literary Walk in Central Park.

 - Holiday Train Show at the New York Botanical Gardens.
 Enjoy G-scale model trains as they zip along a nearly half-mile track through more than 175 New York landmarks, re-created with bark, leaves, and natural materials.
-This year’s exhibition showcases Lower Manhattan—the birthplace of New York City—featuring the Statue of Liberty, Ellis Island, and iconic skyscrapers.
-Making their debut this year is One World Trade Center and the historic Battery Maritime Building along with two vintage ferry boats.
-The show runs from November 17 to January 21, 2019.
+This year’s exhibition showcases Lower Manhattan—the birthplace of New York City—featuring the Statue of Liberty, Ellis Island, and iconic skyscrapers like One World Trade Center and the historic Battery Maritime Building.